NARIK135/RISC/README.md

 # 🧠 Tiny RISC – 5-Stage Pipelined Processor (Verilog)

 This repository contains a **Tiny RISC processor** implemented in **Verilog HDL**, featuring a **classic 5-stage pipeline architecture**.
-The project is designed for **learning, RTL design practice, and frontend VLSI interviews**.
+The project is designed for **learning, RTL design practice.

 ---